matheus-gomes-dev/photos-library-react/README.md

 # Photos Library App (react)

 Single page application with react: a photos library where you can view and rate some pictures.
+Ratings are stored in localStorage, and you can sort your photos by rating or description.

 ![Alt Text](https://media.giphy.com/media/2shcnwFhrbV1Qu3x8T/giphy.gif)